 Topical and cosmetic CBD products are increasingly available and are often the preferred product type for large national retail chains.

-A report released in August 2019 from Grand View Research, Inc. suggests that the value of the global CBD skin care market will surge to $1.7 billion by 2025.
+A report released in August 2019 from Grand View Research, Inc. suggests that the value of the global CBD skin care market will surge to $1.7 billion (£1.25 billion) by 2025.

 In spite of the recent issues around contaminated vape products, this market is booming.
-Vaporizing CBD oil delivers a wallop of cannabinoid-richness to the lungs, and the effects surface almost instantly.
+Vaporising CBD oil delivers a wallop of cannabinoid-richness to the lungs, and the effects take hold almost instantly.

 CBD-filled capsules and supplements can be taken on the move, in the privacy of one’s own home, or even just before hitting the gym.
 This segment of the market falls into health and wellness.